 \subsection{Discussion}

 To gain a deeper understanding of the mechanisms underlying our findings, future research should investigate the internal dynamics and structural properties that give rise to such vulnerabilities.
-For instance, the catastrophic impairment from disrupting ultra-sparse critical neurons aligns with observations in mathematical reasoning tasks where LLMs struggle to detect and correct errors in reasoning chains, leading to complete performance collapse \cite{singh-etal-2025-exposing}.
-Similarly, the uneven distribution and clustering of critical neurons in outer layers may relate to the transition layers identified in semi-open LLMs, where small errors in bottom layers propagate catastrophically, suggesting that outer-layer clustering could amplify vulnerabilities in recovery scenarios \cite{huang2025positiononpremisesllmdeployment}.
-Furthermore, the sharp phase transitions in performance degradation echo the self-organization processes captured through multiracial analysis of neuron interactions, where evolving network heterogeneity leads to abrupt shifts in emergent capabilities \cite{xiao2025neuronbased}.
+Drawing parallels to established frameworks in robust metric learning \citep{bao2022rethinking,bao2025aucpro,hua2024reconboost} and structural representation alignment \citep{fan2023densempunsuperviseddensepretraining,9897919,10448088,10.1145/3652583.3658024}, it is crucial to quantify how the integrity of specific feature subsets dictates the stability of the entire system.
+For instance, the catastrophic impairment from disrupting ultra-sparse critical neurons aligns with observations in mathematical reasoning tasks where LLMs struggle to detect and correct errors in reasoning chains, leading to complete performance collapse \citep{singh-etal-2025-exposing}.
+Similarly, the uneven distribution and clustering of critical neurons in outer layers may relate to the transition layers identified in semi-open LLMs, where small errors in bottom layers propagate catastrophically, suggesting that outer-layer clustering could amplify vulnerabilities in recovery scenarios \citep{huang2025positiononpremisesllmdeployment}.
+Furthermore, the sharp phase transitions in performance degradation echo the self-organization processes captured through multiracial analysis of neuron interactions, where evolving network heterogeneity leads to abrupt shifts in emergent capabilities \citep{xiao2025neuronbased}.
+Additionally, the potential connection between our identified critical neurons and the attention sink mechanism \citep{xiao2024efficientstreaminglanguagemodels, yona2025interpretingrepeatedtokenphenomenon,jiang2025visiontransformersdontneed,barbero2025llmsattendtoken} warrants further investigation, as both phenomena exhibit ultra-sparse neuron dependencies and catastrophic failure modes, suggesting they may represent complementary manifestations of a broader architectural vulnerability principle operating at different network depths.
 Building on these insights to clarify the root causes of our observed vulnerabilities, we propose several potential approaches addressing both architectural and operational security concerns.

 \textbf{Architectural Defenses:} Model developers should implement redundancy mechanisms that distribute critical computations across multiple neurons rather than concentrating them in sparse sets.
 This could include architectural modifications such as parallel pathways for key functions \citep{Griffa2023}, increased connectivity between layers, and regularization techniques during training that penalize excessive concentration of critical dependencies \citep{bochkanov2020on}.
 Additionally, models could incorporate self-monitoring mechanisms that detect unusual activation patterns indicating potential neuron-level attacks.